rubygarage/rubygarage.github.com/slides/graphql.markdown

 ## No more Over- and Underfetching

 ### One of the most common problems with REST is that of over- and underfetching.
-This happens because the only way for a client to download data is by hitting endpoints that return fixed data structures.
+This happens because the only way for a client to fetch data is by hitting endpoints that return fixed data structures.

 --